-12.80, 12.81 Analytical methods used directly from recognised standard references (e.g. Pharma- copoeia) need only to be demonstrated suitable for use.
+12.80 Analytical methods used directly from recognised standard references (e.g. Pharmacopoeia) need only to be demonstrated suitable for use.
 System suitability tests can be found in European Pharmacopoeia.
-If modified pharmacopoeia methods or in-house methods (non-pharmacopoeia) are applied for compendia APIs equivalence with the relevant pharmacopoeia the meth- od has to be demonstrated and a report has to be made available.
+If modified pharmacopoeia methods or in-house methods (non-pharmacopoeia) are applied for compendia APIs equivalence with the relevant pharmacopoeia the method has to be demonstrated and a report has to be made available.
 Regulatory impact need to be considered prior to implementation.
-The level of the validation required for in-process controls should be evaluated de- pending on the influence on the final API quality.
-Guidance on the levels of analytical method validation can be found in ICH Q2(R1).
+12.81 Guidance on the levels of analytical method validation can be found in ICH Q2.
 Minimum analytical validation requirements related to the type of test can be found in USP General Chapter <1225> validation of compendial procedures.
-APIC advices to perform analytical method validation for Starting Materials and critical raw materials, For non-critical raw materials and non-critical intermediates the level of validation should be based on a risk assessment and related to its intended use 12.82 Appropriate qualification Qualification can be performed in house or provided by the equipment supplier or qualified contactor.
+APIC advises to perform analytical method validation for Starting Materials and critical raw materials.
+For non-critical raw materials and non-critical intermediates, the level of validation should be based on a risk assessment and related to its intended use.
+The level of the validation required for in-process controls should be evaluated depending on the influence on the final API quality.
+12.82 Appropriate qualification Qualification can be performed in house or provided by the equipment supplier or qualified contactor.
 If supplier qualification information is used it should be approved by the Quality Unit of the API manufacturer as suitable for its intended use.
 If the supplier is used as a contractor, they should be handled in accordance to the requirements specified in Chapter 16.
-Qualification of contract labs is described in the APIC document "guideline for qual- ification & management of contract quality control laboratories", http://apic.cefic.org/pub/Draft GuidelineSupplierQualification ContractLabsFinal 2 01201.pdf
+Qualification of contract labs is described in the APIC document "Guideline for qualification & management of contract Quality Control laboratories".
+12.83 Modification needs to be covered by a change control system.